msyvr/forecast-aisafety/README.md

-# WIP!
-AI Safety Forecasting Database
+# Framework for AI safety forecasting

 AI safety forecasting with AI research trajectory analysis, using LLMs to synthesize expert opinions and track AI capabilities progress.

-> 2025.08.17: A first pass which will be improved.
+> 2025.08.17: Initial draft - WIP!

 The motivation for this project is threefold: